Sex and gender equitable research

 Sex and gender differences are often overlooked in research design, study implementation and scientific reporting, as well as in scientific communication in general.
 This omission limits the possibility to generalize research findings and their applicability to clinical practice, particularly for women but also for men.
 This section deals with this topic.

-Recommendations of swissethics on research adapted to gender
+Recommendations on research adapted to gender

 Weblinks on the subject: